amisstea/operator-pipelines-poc/README.md

 Embedding pipelines in pipelines can likely solve most problems at the expense of creating additional `PipelineRuns` and the confusion that may cause.
 See the workaround.

+Alternatively, where possible, tasks may need to be constructed such that they always pass but intentionally behave as a no-op given some params.